-With the presentation of the financial statements for our year ended March 31, 2023, we are pleased to report that the Association continues to have a strong net asset base.
-This year the Association experienced a surplus which was a result of several factors, the most significant of which were lower than budgeted expenditure on disciplinary matters and increased investment income.
+With the presentation of the financial statements for our year ended March 31, 2024, we are pleased to report that the Association continues to have a strong net asset base.
+This year the Association experienced a surplus which was a result of several factors, the most significant of which were lower than budgeted expenditures on disciplinary matters, lower salary costs due to a temporary vacancy beyond what was budgeted, lower member database costs due to more work being completed in house without vendor support and reduced national activity resulting in less travel and less national committee funding.
 While the current year resulted in a surplus, it is important to acknowledge that disciplinary costs can vary significantly from year to year, and we will continue to budget based on a rolling five-year average cost.
+In addition, as we work through a new approach to national collaboration, we anticipate that costs to support that collaboration will return to pre-2024 levels.

-The board is focused on ensuring that the Association maintains an appropriate net asset level both for the protection and security of the public and the Association while balancing the need to increase the value proposition for the membership.
+The Board is focused on ensuring that the Association maintains an appropriate net asset level both for the protection and security of the public and the Association while balancing the need to increase the value proposition for the membership.

 In the coming year, the Association will continue to be forward thinking while maintaining our focus on operations and service levels to the membership.
-We appreciate that we operate in an evolving and fast changing environment.
+We appreciate that we operate in an evolving and fast-changing environment.
 We will continue to assess the landscape of the accounting profession as we plan for the future.
 We anticipate an increasing role for CPAs in data management/governance and the development of ESG standards.
+In line with this expectation, our staff worked with the CPA Education Foundation and Memorial University's Faculty of Business Administration to launch the CPA Education Foundation Data Analytics Case Competition in the Fall of 2023.

-With a rapidly changing environment comes new challenges and opportunities and we recognize that the professional development and professional education programs will need to continue to evolve to prepare our members and students for the profession of the future.
+With a rapidly changing environment comes new challenges and opportunities and we recognize that our professional development and professional education programs will need to continue to evolve to prepare our members and students for the profession of the future, in that light, CPA Newfoundland and Labrador has added a new Learning Management System (LMS) to enable a more streamlined approach to professional development and improve the member experience.

 CPA Newfoundland and Labrador relies on the skills and expertise of volunteers in many areas to ensure we can achieve our regulatory mandate and provide service to our members.
 We encourage all members to consider how they can help support the profession moving forward, whether through direct involvement with the Association or by contributing in other ways.
-With the rapid pace of change, we all need to work together to ensure we are protecting the public interest, supporting our economy, the businesses we serve and the communities in which we live.
+With the rapid pace of change, we all need to work together to ensure we are protecting the public interest and supporting our economy, the businesses we serve and the communities in which we live.